materialsproject/maggma/src/docs/getting_started/simple_builder.md

 ## `get_items`

-`get_items` is one of the easiest and most difficult methods to implement.
-All of the IO logic getting data from the sources has to happen here, which requires some planning. `get_items` shoudl also sort all of the data into induvidual **items** to process.
+`get_items` is conceptually a simple method to implement, but in practice can easily be more code than the rest of the builder.
+All of the logic for getting data from the sources has to happen here, which requires some planning. `get_items` should also sort all of the data into induvidual **items** to process.
 This simple builder has a very easy `get_items`:

 ``` python